dx4test/dx-edgar-analytics/README.md

 https://github.com/dx4test/dx-edgar-analytics

-This repo directory structure is the same as that of Insight's Edgar-Analytics Repo.
+The directory structure of this repo is the same as that of Insight's Edgar-Analytics Repo.

 # Dependencies: Java, Maven and TestNG